 - Tattoos and piercing are discouraged while in school due to increased chance of infection and the ability to comply with Stanbridge and clinical education site policy. - Tattoos cannot be visible.
-White long sleeve shirts or "sleeves" must be worn to cover the tattoos.
+White long sleeve shirts or "sleeves" must be worn to cover the tattoos during lecture.
+During lab, tattoos are allowed to be visble.